ibm-cloud-docs/solution-tutorials/data-encryption-security.md

 </p>

 1. The user connects to the application.
-2. The certificate used for the secure connection is defined in Certificate Manager and used by the Kubernetes Ingress.
+2. The SSL certificate used for the secure connection is defined in {{site.data.keyword.cloudcerts_short}} and used by the Kubernetes Ingress.
-3. App ID secures the application and redirects the user to the authentication page.
+3. {{site.data.keyword.appid_short}} secures the application and redirects the user to the authentication page.
 Users can sign up from there too.
-4. The application is running in a Kubernetes cluster from an image stored in the Container Registry.
+4. The application is running in a Kubernetes cluster from an image stored in the {{site.data.keyword.registryshort}}.
 The image is scanned for vulnerabilities.
-5. Files uploaded by the user are stored in Cloud Object Storage.
+5. Files uploaded by the user are stored in {{site.data.keyword.cos_short}}.
 6. The bucket where the files are stored is using a user-provided key to encrypt the data.
-7. All activities related to managing the solution are logged by Activity Tracker.
+7. All activities related to managing the solution are logged by {{site.data.keyword.cloudaccesstrailshort}}.

 ## Before you begin
 {: #prereqs}